sassoftware/viya4-monitoring-kubernetes/logging/Log_Retention.md

 * Newly created indexes use the updated retention policy.
 * Existing indexes continue to be retained for 3 days.

-If you want the updated policy to apply to existing indexes, you can apply the updated policy to those existing indexes as well.
+If you want the updated policy to apply to existing indexes, you must apply the updated policy to those existing indexes as well.

 ### Considerations